followmyutopia/devextreme-documentation/concepts/05 Widgets/ContextMenu/05 Customize Item Appearance.md

 ---

-If you use jQuery alone, combine the HTML markup for context menu items manually with jQuery [DOM manipulation methods](http://api.jquery.com/category/manipulation/).
+If you use jQuery alone, combine the HTML markup for context menu items manually with jQuery <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a>.
 To apply this markup, use the [itemTemplate](/Documentation/ApiReference/UI_Widgets/dxContextMenu/Configuration/#itemTemplate) callback function as shown in the following code.

     <!--JavaScript-->var contextMenuItems = [
         { text: "Zoom In", icon: "plus" },